publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch16/m__us_usc_t12_s1824.md

             (B) __Applicability of FDIC borrowing limit__

-                For purposes of the dollar amount limitation established in subsection (a) of this section, any obligation issued, or amount borrowed, by the Corporation under paragraph (1) shall be considered to be an amount borrowed from the Treasury under such subsection.
+                For purposes of the dollar amount limitation established in subsection (a), any obligation issued, or amount borrowed, by the Corporation under paragraph (1) shall be considered to be an amount borrowed from the Treasury under such subsection.

             (C) __Interest rate limit__